J0SAL/Learning/README.md

 # Learning

-This Repo contains files on shortcut/hacks used with a particular tech
+This Repo contains files on shortcut/hacks used with a particular tech I learned